Updated Mar 13, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics tracks student support themes and tone over time, from institution to school and programme.
 It provides like-for-like comparisons across subject groupings and demographics, including Business Studies, so you can see where sentiment is shifting and why.
-Concise, anonymised summaries and exportable tables make it straightforward to brief programme teams and professional services, prioritise actions on assessment clarity and delivery basics, and evidence progress against sector peers.
+Explore Student Voice Analytics to brief programme teams with concise, anonymised summaries and exportable tables, pinpoint where support is breaking down, and prioritise the fixes that will matter most to Business Studies students.

 Request a walkthrough